 CFBundleIcons key to declare the names and you add the

 @2x suffix to the names of all high-resolution icons, iOS chooses an icon based on whether its size is appropriate for the intended usage.
-To learn more about icon naming, see App Icons in App Programming Guide for iOS.
+To learn more about icon naming, see App Icons.

 Create different sizes of the app icon for different devices.
 You want to make sure that your app icon looks great on all the devices you support.
 For device-specific measurements, see Table 41-1.